 A Quick Guide to Dog Grooming Basics

-If you’re a newbie in dog hair care, then it can you probably think it’s difficult.
+If you’re a newbie in pet hair care, then it can you probably think it’s difficult.
 We’ll give you a useful tips of how to properly groom your dog.
 This way you can use your clipper straight out of the box.

-The first step is washing and combing your dog.
-Hopefully, your dog is acclimated to water and does not freak out.
+The first step is washing and combing your pet.
+Hopefully, he is acclimated to water and does not freak out.
 If they do freak out about water, then you can try giving them a snack to calm them down.
 You should also attach their leash to a sturdy pole to prevent them from running away and getting dirty.

 Once they’re wet you should brush out any matting or knots that they may have since these can catch the clippers and cause both of you some trouble.
-A specialized comb can really help if your dog has a lot of matted hair.
+A specialized comb can really help if your pet has a lot of matted hair.

-You’ll probably want someone else around to restrain your dog during the process, so get a friend or family member to help.
+You’ll probably want someone else around to restrain your pet during the process, so get a friend or family member to help.
 A small dog can be placed on a table that way you save your back.
-Just make sure your friend secures the dog if you place them on a table.
+Just make sure your friend secures them if you place them on a table.